TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-b2c-policy-configuration.md

 * Learn [best practices and recommendations](https://docs.microsoft.com/azure/active-directory-b2c/best-practices) for integrating Azure AD B2C into existing or new application environments.

-* Click here to learn [Frequently asked questions](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-faqs) about the Azure Active Directory B2C.
+* Learn more from our [Frequently asked questions](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-faqs) about the Azure Active Directory B2C.

 * Ask your question to our developer community at  [Stack Overflow](http://stackoverflow.com/questions/tagged/azure-ad-b2c).